itpp-labs/odoo-development/docs/dev/docs/__openerp__.py.rst

 summary
 =======

 Short description of the module.
 E.g. you can describe here which problem is solved by the module.
+It could sound as a slogan.

 version